DanielDaCosta/RNN-Keras/README.md

 The dataset consists of disaster messages that are classified into 36 different classes.
 The goal of the project is to classify an input message into these different classes.

 The goal of the project is to explain how to deal with **Multiple-Outputs and Multiple-Losses RNN in Keras**.
-The project comes across this issue https://github.com/keras-team/keras/issues/8011 and present a solution.
+The project comes across this issue https://github.com/keras-team/keras/issues/8011 and presents a solution.

 There are two approches on the project:
 - Creating the Embeddings using Keras Embedding Layer